clearcare/policies/source/sections/17-data_integrity_policy.md

 ## 17.6 Intrusion Detection and Vulnerability Scanning

-1. Production systems are monitored using IDS systems.
+1. Production systems are monitored using IPS/IDS systems.
 Suspicious activity is logged and alerts are generated.
 2. Vulnerability scanning of Production Systems must occur on a predetermined, regular basis, no less than annually.
 Currently it is weekly.
 Scans are reviewed by Security Officer, with defined steps for risk mitigation, and retained for future reference.

 ## 17.7 Production System Security